-TSA CBT Test: Overview
+TSA CBT and New TAB Tests: Overview

 Summary Table

-Skills examinedMastery of the English language and ability to interpret X-ray images
+Skills examined | Mastery of Spatial Reasoning, Attention to Detail, Processing Speed, and Geometric Dimension Interpretation | Mastery of the English language and ability to interpret X-ray images |

-Number of questionsRoughly 60 English comprehension questions and roughly 100 X-ray image interpretation questions
+Number of questions | Unknown | Roughly 60 English comprehension questions and roughly 100 X-ray image interpretation questions |

 The TSA Computer Based Test (TSA CBT Test) is a test divided into two sections: English language proficiency and X-ray image interpretation skills.
 The maximum duration of the test is 2.5 hours, but many candidates finish well before this time limit.
 The test takes place at a TSA testing center and is administered on a computer.
 It consists of approximately 160 questions in total and is given only in English.